Quick Overview: Our Top 5 Picks for Budget Trail Cameras

 4. Stealth Cam 8MP 30IR Game Camera

 It is another best trail camera under $100, which has received impressive ratings online due to its high-quality features.
-Its durable, reliable, offers excellent battery life and delivers fantastic performance.
+Its durable, reliable, offers excellent battery life, and delivers a fantastic performance.
 It can take pictures of 3 resolutions; 2 MP, 4 MP, and 8 MP.
 You can also record HD audio videos ranging from 5 to 180 seconds.

 Its reflex trigger speed is 0.5 seconds, pretty good to capture each movement.
 Its 30-IR emitters, as well as high-tech blur reduction technology, give this camera the ability to click crisp pictures in any lighting conditions, be it dark, low light, night, or daylight.

 It comes packed in a secure shell that is easy to open and well built.
 The port and SD card slot are carefully positioned to allow convenient access.
 Your data is protected within this camera because it features password encryption, making it suitable for security purposes.

 5. 8mp Trophy Cam Hd Hybrid Trail Camera With Night Vision

 This camera by Bushnell takes 720p videos with sound and high-quality pictures.
 Its 8 MP camera makes sure the images are crisp and clear.
 It features a special hybrid mode that can take photos and videos simultaneously.
 The interface and user options are ideal for both expert and intermediate users as it is easy to operate.

 This camera can be used for indoor security, game, and scouting.
 The images it captures feature to date, time, moon phase, and temperature details.
 Additional features include; automatic geotagging capability, adjustable web belt, and ¼ 20 sockets.
 It is reasonably priced, much more accessible than other high-end models boasting similar features.